 Basically Korean labor Law doesn’t regulate employee’s having concurrent and/or additional job.
 However, most employment agreements(EA) prohibit employees from having additional jobs.
 So there have been many cases where employers fire employees based on his or her breach of prohibition of additional job clause in EA.

 Recently I got an email question from a foreign teacher working for a Korean private university.
-He’s wondering why the university is insisting on retirement pension plan instead of severance payment.
+He’s wondering why the university is insisting on a retirement pension plan instead of the severance payment.

 With respect to the relationship between the employment contract and the pension plan under PPTSA, Private Universities usually, pursuant to the PPTSA, put the retirement pension clauses, instead of severance payment, in the Rules of Employment(RE) of its own.
-As a matter of law, the RE is applied to all the workers in a workplace.
+As a matter of law, the RE is applied to all the workers in the workplace.
 That means, if there exists (more…)